 Add Vinegar to Your Cold Water Rinse

 We know vinegar to be a household staple, but it has some serious benefits for your wardrobe, too.
 White vinegar contains acetic acid, a mild acid that helps to lock in dye and prevent fabric bleeding on dark indigo jeans, especially if you treat them when they're brand new.
-Plus, vinegar is also a natural bacteria killer that neutralizes nasty germs that may be living on your jeans.
+Plus, vinegar is also a natural bacteria killer that neutralizes nasty germs that may be living on your jeans (yes, this goes for new ones as well).
 Vinegar will help seal the dye within the fabric of dark denim jeans, reducing the chance that your jeans will continue to bleed (and potentially stain other fabrics) when you wear or wash them in the future.

 If you prefer to hand launder your jeans instead of throwing them in the wash, try soaking new dark denim jeans in a vinegar bath (which is just a mixture of cold water and vinegar).
 To do this, fill your bathtub or a bucket with cold water, then add one cup of white vinegar.
 Leave the jeans to soak for about an hour, then wring out the excess liquid (no need to rinse) and hang jeans by the waistband to dry.
 If you're concerned about your jeans retaining their shape and color (or you've invested in an expensive pair), hand washing is your best bet.